nicolesmithdev/eat-the-rainbow/README.md

 ## Changelog

+December 29, 2021

+-   Upgraded npm packages to Node 16 compatibility
+-   Upgraded React from v16 to 17

 August 21, 2021

-* Installed Redux and React Redux to better manage state.
+-   Installed Redux and React Redux to better manage state.